minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 The Authorization header will contain a Bearer token which consists of the `token` (YYYYYYYYYYYYY) part of the `code`.

-In common CURL syntax it looks like this when the request comes from an app:
+In common CURL syntax it looks like this when the request comes from an *app*:

 ```
 curl